Dale Earnhardt Jr.: 2001

-2002–03
+2002–2003

 In 2002, Earnhardt Jr. had a roller-coaster season.
 He struggled after enduring a concussion from a head-on collision to the outside wall at the California race in April – an injury he did not admit to until mid-September.
-In the three races following California, he finished no better than 30th.
-However, Earnhardt Jr. rallied to sweep both Talladega races (leading a dominating 133 of 188 laps in the spring race), a pair of Bud Pole Awards and an 11th-place finish in the points standings with 11 Top 5's and 16 Top 10's.
+In the three races following California, he finished no better than thirtieth.
+However, Earnhardt Jr. rallied to sweep both Talladega races (leading a dominating 133 of 188 laps in the spring race), a pair of Bud Pole Awards, and an eleventh-place finish in the points standings with eleven top-fives and sixteen top-ten's.

-In 2003, Earnhardt Jr. became a true title contender, scoring a record-breaking fourth consecutive win at Talladega, after being involved in a 27-car crash on lap 4.
-He struggled for most of the race, and was at points a half-lap down, only catching back up to the pack through a caution.
+In 2003, Earnhardt Jr. became a true title contender, scoring a record-breaking fourth consecutive win at Talladega, after being involved in a 27-car crash on lap four.
+He struggled for most of the race and was at points a half-lap down, only catching back up to the pack through a caution.
 The win was controversial because with five laps to go, it appeared that Earnhardt went below the yellow line to gain position, but NASCAR ruled that Matt Kenseth had forced him below the line, making it a clean pass.

-He later scored a victory at Phoenix in October, recording a career best third-place effort in the point standings, with 13 Top 5's and 21 Top 10's.
+He later scored a victory at Phoenix in October, recording a career-best third-place effort in the point standings, with thirteen top-fives and 21 top-tens.
 He also took home the NMPA Most Popular Driver award for the first time in his career.